 Should I Agree To Carry The Note On The Sale Of Property?

-When should a property owner carry the note on the sale of a property?
+Are you considering selling a property and carrying the note yourself?
 It may sound tempting as a way to quickly sell your property to someone, without going through all the formalities of the buyer qualifying for a loan, and closing through a title company.
 Don’t rush into it, though, without a clear picture of the dangers.

 There are four key factors you should consider before deciding to finance the sale of your property.

 The Top 4 Considerations When Financing The Sale Of Your Property

 If you own the property free and clear of liens, owner-financing is much easier.
 You would be able to take a first lien on the property to secure the note payable to you.
 If there is still a mortgage on your property, the lien to secure your note would be the second lien, which is much less desirable.